ecmwf/aviso/docs/source/guide/examples/python_examples.rst

    :language: python

 Below find a real-life Python example of an event listener for ``mars`` events that will execute a MARS_ request in case of notifications.
-Note how easy is to construct the `MARS` request from the notification.
-This is because they both speak the `MARS` language.
+Note how easy is to construct the `MARS` request from the notification, they both speak the `MARS` language.

 .. _MARS: https://www.ecmwf.int/en/forecasts/datasets/archive-datasets